william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

        Let your garments always be white,
        and let your head lack no oil.

-     Live joyfully with the wife whom you love all the days of your vain life which He has given you under the sun, all your days of vanity; for that is your portion in life, and in the labor which you perform under the sun.
-     Whatever your hand finds to do, do it with your might; for there is no work or device or knowledge or wisdom in the grave where you are going.

 ## Day 4
 My phone battery was gone at this point, and Trevor and I went up the last 4 miles 3300 feet gain back to Deer Ridge.
 It was a tough tough climb.
 We each brought full water.
 Trevor is the same age as me (26), but he is much taller and very fast.
 However, very politely of him, he waited for me.
 It was a nice hike, and the higher we got, the harder the sun burnt, and the smoke became noticeable.
 In any case, we finally got to the top!
 We hugged our goodbyes, and I promised to message him if I ever need a place to stay in Bremerton.

 I went to the tourist viewpoint, and looked around.
 I knew that the summer was quickly ending, that school would start soon, and I wouldn't be able to make it back into the Olympics again this year.
 I felt loss, since every moment is not certain, and who knows if fire, earthquake, tsunami, civil war, nuclear war, or oil collapse, will prevent me from coming back to this wonderful place.
 But time only exsists now, and to feel attached was pointless.
 Plus, no matter what happened, these places would still be here.
 So what was I feeling attached to?
 What was I feeling loss over?
-But I did feel, and I couldn't let stop.
-We can only live in the present, yet the experiences that provide us happiness, meaning, and stability are all grounded in the past.
-How could I just leave so easily?
+But I did feel.
+We can only live in the present, yet the experiences that provide us happiness, meaning, and stability are all grounded in the past; and the hope that keeps us goin is floating in the future.
+What else is there if that hope is gone?
+So, how could I just leave so easily?
 I stepped back, but then stopped again, stepped away, and turned back again.
 Sigh.
 The hills, the ridges, the valleys, the pass, which I could all see in front of me, through which I walked the past four days, they said, [give it time, give it time.](https://www.youtube.com/watch?v=KBhMZneB9Qk)

 Looking at the entire loop:
 ![finalview](/assets/dpsl28.jpg)

 I drove back down the twisting ridge gravel road.
-Along the highway, I stopped at the "Loghouse" at an Blyn, Indian Reservation.
+Along the highway, I stopped at the "Loghouse" at Blyn, an Indian Reservation.
 Trevor was right, this was the most well stocked and huge gas station rest stop I had ever been to.
 It was super fancy.
 I got some sweet tea and continued.
 At Port Gamble I stopped to get some food at a local cafe/sandwhich shop.
 It was cute, and the small town was full of old and pretty buildings.
 There was also an boomer old car meetup happening in the town parking lot.

-At Kingston I stopped at a bookstore, and bought a book on Washington Famous architecture.
+At Kingston I stopped at a bookstore, and bought a book on Washington architecture.
+I realized I had been to some of these places, like the old mansion (now a quilt museum) at La Conner.
 I looked around the quaint downtown, but realized the ferry was soon coming.
 Maybe next time I will sit here a while longer.
 Next time.
 ![bookstore](/assets/dpsl17.jpg)